 1. Intellectual property discussions involving patents, design, development, and other sensitive or business-critical information.

-3. Disruption in a meeting from unwelcome attendees when highly confidential content is being discussed or shared.
-In the government use case, this kind of breach could threaten national security or make your organization more vulnerable to espionage operations.
+3. Disruption in a meeting from unwelcome attendees when highly confidential content is discussed or shared.
+In the government use case, this breach could threaten national security or make your organization more vulnerable to espionage operations.

 Why a trusted third-party provider should be part of your cybersecurity plan

-At Pexip we planned ahead, years before these types of vulnerabilities became a critical concern.
-We started with a very conscious decision from day one: we wanted to give our customers the opportunity to control their level of exposure.
-If they wanted to host their own server in their own data center or even their own room, they would be able to.
+At Pexip, we planned years before these vulnerabilities became a critical concern.
+We started with a very conscious decision from day one: we wanted to allow our customers to control their level of exposure.
+If they wanted to host their server in their own data center or even their room, they would be able to.

-Our vision was always that the world would arrive at where it is now: people and organizations using video every day to enable connections, share information, and make meetings more accessible to workers and customers everywhere.
-We were conscious of the security measures needed to handle that, which is why we started to put them in place from the beginning.
+Our vision was always that the world would arrive where it is now: people and organizations using video daily to enable connections, share information, and make meetings more accessible to workers and customers everywhere.
+We were conscious of the security measures needed to handle that, so we started to put them in place from the beginning.

-No other video conferencing business does what we do to protect our customers’ data privacy.
-Pexip is the only platform that can be self-hosted and bypass the open internet.
+No other video conferencing business does what we do to protect our customer’s data privacy.
+Pexip is the only platform to be self-hosted and bypass the open internet.
 Without a connection to the internet, data is protected from interception and breaches.

-If you haven’t factored cybersecurity into your strategic planning, this might sound intimidating, or even high-risk.
-But with the right tools and policies in place, video conferencing becomes a powerful and trusted tool.
+This might sound intimidating or high-risk if you haven’t factored cybersecurity into your strategic planning.
+But with the right tools and policies, video conferencing becomes a powerful and trusted tool.

 It's not too late to get it right

-The rapid acceleration towards remote and hybrid models of working pushed many large organizations, even those with many high-stakes meetings, to use cloud-based platforms susceptible to cyber-attacks, exposing billions of people to breaches.
+The rapid acceleration towards remote and hybrid working models pushed many large organizations, even those with high-stakes meetings, to use cloud-based platforms susceptible to cyber-attacks, exposing billions of people to breaches.

 Most video conferencing tools use centralized data warehousing.
 Everything you do on these platforms goes to a centralized cloud environment.
-Now, in theory, that means it is easy for you to access from any device or return to later, but we know that any Cloud service that is connected to the internet is also a potential target.
+In theory, that means it is easy for you to access from any device or return to later, but we know that any Cloud service connected to the internet is also a potential target.

 But for most organizations, flexibility is equally important.
 New ways of thinking about collaboration are needed to ensure security in high-stakes government interactions and enable confidence and growth in enterprise business.
 The choice to use video conferencing is no longer reactive, and organizations have many choices.

-Learn more about how your organization can achieve the most secure meetings, and our unique approach to privacy, security, and business continuity.
+Learn more about how your organization can achieve the most secure meetings and our unique privacy, security, and business continuity approach.